tecsantoshkumar/PHP-DB/README.md

 Here, we will show you simple and easy way on how to fetch and update data from mysql database in php.

-.Connect to MySQL database
+*Connect to MySQL database

-.Fetch data from the database
+*Fetch data from the database

-.Create data from database
+*Create data from database

-.Update data from database
+*Update data from database

-.Delete data from database
+*Delete data from database

 # 1. Connect to MySQL database